shinwookim/SP2023-Notes/1550/System Calls.md

 + Note that an exit syscall is special in that it never returns!
 + The OS is also event driven, it acts when it's called upon!
 + Syscalls are often very simple.
 Instead of multiple print syscalls, there is often a single output syscall which can be specified using flags!

+## Trapping/Interrupt
+(similar nomencleture)

+OS stops the cored we are running, switch to OS code, do the task, and come back

+"our code" is interrupted,